valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 &nbsp;
 ## Reporting Other Errors

 Sometimes you don’t have an actual exception object, but something bad happened and you want to report it anyways.
-This is where _captureMessage_ comes in.
-It takes a message and reports it to Sentry.
+This is where _captureMessage_ comes in --- it takes a message and reports it to Sentry.

 ```php
 // Capture a message